marcusrognes/marcusrognes.github.io/_posts/2024-08-31-reactpragmaticrouter.md

 }
 ```

-> Link\`s are just simple a tags with some onClick handling.
+> Links are just simple a tags with some onClick handling.
 >
-> NavLink\`s adds the activeClass (default is "active") if the current route matches the href
+> NavLinks adds the activeClass (default is "active") if the current route matches the href

 `Page.tsx`
 ```tsx